eabeam/ec200.f21/content/assignment/02-lab.md

         describe in as much detail as possible.
 You can assume you have additional data beyond what is provided here._

-2. Make a two histograms, one of the income distribution for men and one of the income distribution for women.
+2. Make two histograms, one of the income distribution for men and one of the income distribution for women.
 Make sure the y-axis indicates the "fraction" of individuals, not the density.
        Copy and paste it into your responses.